ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/90ffa4f0-e87e-4eaa-ae75-482965e7a30e)

 Cron is a classic daemon used to periodically execute tasks at a specific time.
-Regular energy support activities posted in crontab files and special directories.
+Regular energy support activities posted in crontab files and special directories[9].

 Main cron configuration file, `/etc/crontab`.

 The crontab table consists of 6 columns separated by spaces or tabs.
 The first five columns specify the execution time.
 After the time fields, the user from whom the command is run is indicated.
 All other characters in the string are interpreted as an executed command with its parameters.
-If the command sends some text to the standard output, this text is sent by e-mail to the user.
+If the command sends some text to the standard output, this text is sent by e-mail to the user[9].

 ```
 * * * * * <user> <command>